lcshlr/payhint-api/README.md

 ### Configure the Environment

-1. Copy `src/main/resources/application.template.yml` to `application.yml` (or the profile-specific file you plan to use) and adjust credentials, JWT secrets, and mail settings.
+1. Copy `src/main/resources/application.template.yml` to `src/main/resources/application.yml` (or create a profile-specific file) and update the following placeholders:

+   - datasource URL, username and password
+   - `jwt.secret` and token properties
+   - mail settings used for reminder notifications

-2. Create a PostgreSQL database and user with access rights:
+2. Create a PostgreSQL database and user (example):

    ```sql
    CREATE DATABASE payhint_dev;